-Bash provides one-dimensional array variables.
-Any variable may be used as an array; the declare builtin will explicitly declare an array.
+Bash provides one-dimensional indexed and associative array variables.
+Any variable may be used as an indexed array; the declare builtin will explicitly declare an array.
 There is no maximum limit on the size of an array, nor any requirement that members be indexed or assigned contiguously.
-Arrays are zero-based.
+Indexed arrays are referenced using integers (including arithmetic expressions (see Section 6.5 [Shell Arithmetic], page 78) and are zero-based; associative arrays use arbitrary strings.

-An array is created automatically if any variable is assigned to using the syntax declare -a name
+An indexed array is created automatically if any variable is assigned to using the syntax name[subscript]=value declare -a name declare -a name[subscript]